Where to Watch Anime Legally in 2026: Every Platform Compared

 The global anime market reached $31.2 billion in 2025, and streaming is its primary distribution channel outside Japan.
 Crunchyroll dominates with 2,000+ series and 17+ million paid subscribers after absorbing Funimation in 2024.
-But Netflix is closing the gap aggressively — its 500+ anime titles, exclusive simulcast deals, and original productions like Cyberpunk: Edgerunners and Pluto have made it a legitimate alternative.
-Here are the 15 anime you need to watch in 2026 and exactly where to find them.
+But Netflix is closing the gap with 500+ anime titles, exclusive simulcast deals, and original productions like Cyberpunk: Edgerunners and Pluto that have made it a real alternative.
+Here are 15 anime worth watching in 2026 and where to find them.

 The must-watch list: 2026 anime

-- One Piece (Crunchyroll) — The long-running phenomenon continues with the Egghead arc.
+- One Piece (Crunchyroll) — The long-running series continues with the Egghead arc.
 1,100+ episodes and counting.

 - Jujutsu Kaisen: Shinjuku Showdown (Crunchyroll) — The highest-rated anime of 2025 returns with the climactic arc.